michelefdev/sicp/chapter1/exercise1.5.md

 ```
 What behavior will Ben observe with an interpreter that
 uses applicative-order evaluation?
 What behavior will he
-observe with an interpreter that uses normal-order evalu-
+observe with an interpreter that uses normal-order evaluation?
-ation?
 ---

 We follow the **apply–eval loop** to evaluate this combination: